Every Day Is a New Day

 The album debuted and peaked at number 108 on the US Billboard 200 and number 47 on the US Top R&B/Hip-Hop Albums, also reaching number 73 in the United Kingdom, where it became her lowest-charting album of original material since Ross (1978).
 Every Day is a New Day marked Ross' final contractual album released during her second Motown tenure until the label released her previously-shelved jazz standards album, Blue, a 1970s studio album, in 2006 and would also be Ross' last studio album of new material for another seven years.

 Background

-On this album, Ross continued to contribute to compositions, co-writing the bonus tracks "Free (I'm Gone)" and "Drop the Mask", the former once again addressing "the divorce album" issue with lyrics of romantic dissension.
+On this album, Ross continued to contribute to compositions, co-writing the bonus tracks "Free (I'm Gone)" and "Drop the Mask".
 These tracks were only available on the Japanese edition of the album.
 The album also includes cover versions of Martha Wash's 1992 US club hit "Carry On" and "He Lives in You" from The Lion King musical.

-Ross continued to have a much more vibrant recording career outside of the US, though her popularity on the touring circuit in the US remained vibrant.
-She delivered several television specials throughout the millennium years.
+Ross delivered several television specials throughout the millennium years.
 UK TV promotion for the album included the ITV special An Audience with Diana Ross.
 On the special, along with past hits, the songs Ross performed from Every Day Is a New Day were "He Lives in You" and the single "Not Over You Yet", recreating elements of the music video with choreography.
 Singer Boy George duetted with her on the number one single "Upside Down".